-The Legislative Board (“the Board”) is comprised of current PTA Members.
-There are four (4) elected officers on the Board, who are typically parents or guardians of students at our school, but may include CES teachers (see below).
+The Executive Committee is comprised of current PTA Members.
+There are four (4) elected officers on the Committee, who are typically parents or guardians of students at our school, but may include CES teachers.
 The officers are unpaid volunteers, who are passionate about the mission of PTA and the value it delivers to our school community.
 The bylaws allow for an officer to hold the same elected seat for three years, however they need to be reelected annually.
 The PTA can function without a vice-president, however all other seats must be filled.
-The Board is supported by the Principal, Assistant Principal, Faculty Liaison and the Committee Chairpersons.
+The four elected officers, with the Principal, Assistant Principal, Faculty Liaison and Committee Chairpersons make up the Board of Directors.
 The Faculty Liaison is elected annually by his/her peers.
 Please see the Bylaws for more information.

-President – Megan Watson (email@example.com) The president is responsible to organize, plan and set priorities for the membership.
-The president leads the legislative board and collaborates with the membership, school administrators and educators to foster a diverse and inclusive environment for members, volunteers and leaders.
+President – Corie Jones (email@example.com) The president is responsible to organize, plan and set priorities for the membership.
+The president leads the Board of Directors and collaborates with the membership, school administrators and educators to foster a diverse and inclusive environment for members, volunteers and leaders.
 Overall responsibilities include:

 - Support the vice president to recruit, manage, motivate and retain volunteers;